-To program the X1, X2, Y1, and Y2 registers from Port A, perform a Master Reset on both FIFOs simultaneously with SPM HIGH and FS0 and FS1 LOW during the LOW-to-HIGH transition of MRS1 and MRS2.
+To program the X1, X2, Y1, and Y2 registers from Port A, perform a Master Reset on both FIFOs simultaneously with $\overline{SPM}$ HIGH and FS0 and FS1 LOW during the LOW-to-HIGH transition of $\overline{MRS1}$ and $\overline{MRS2}$ .
 After this reset is complete, the first four writes to FIFO1 do not store data in the RAM but load the offset registers in the order Y1, X1, Y2, X2.
-The Port A data inputs used by the offset registers are (A7-A0), (A8-A0), or (A9-A0) for the IDT723624, IDT723634, or IDT723644, respectively.
+The Port A data inputs used by the offset registers are (A7-A0) or (A9-A0) for the IDT72V3624 or IDT72V3644, respectively.
 The highest numbered input is used as the most significant bit of the binary number in each case.
-Valid programming values for the registers range from 1 to 252 for the IDT723624; 1 to 508 for the IDT723634; and 1 to 1,020 for the IDT723644.
-After all the offset registers are programmed from Port A, the Port B Full/Input Ready flag (FFB/IRB) is set HIGH, and both FIFOs begin normal operation.
+Valid programming values for the registers range from 1 to 252 for the IDT72V3624; and 1 to 1,020 for the IDT72V3644.
+After all the offset registers are programmed from Port A, the Port B Full/Input Ready flag ( $\overline{FFB}$ /IRB) is set HIGH, and both FIFOs begin normal operation.
 Refer to Figure 5 for a timing diagram illustration of parallel programming of the flag offset values.